Our Blog

 April 22, 2022

-NEW YORK (Reuters Health) – Smartphone-recorded sleep breathing sounds were used to create “reasonably accurate” obstructive sleep apnea (OSA) prediction models in a cross-sectional study, researchers say, but they are not yet ready for the clinic.
+In a cross-sectional study smartphone-recorded sleep breathing sounds were used to create “reasonably accurate” obstructive sleep apnea (OSA) prediction models.

 Audio recordings during sleep were performed using a smartphone during routine, full-night, in-laboratory polysomnography.

-They then created four statistical models according to noise reduction and sound feature selection from the input sound to predict actual AHI: (1) noise reduction without feature selection; (2) noise reduction with feature selection; (3) neither noise reduction nor feature selection; and (4) feature selection without noise reduction.
-Feature selection involved selecting relevant features from 508 sound features identified during model creation.
+They then created four statistical models according to noise reduction and sound feature selection from the input sound to predict actual AHI.
+The four models were: (1) noise reduction without feature selection.
+(2) Noise reduction with feature selection.
+(3) Neither noise reduction nor feature selection.
+(4) Feature selection without noise reduction.

 Data were split into training (60.5%) and test (39.5%) sets.

-For AHI thresholds of 5, 15, and 30 events/h, accuracies were 88.2%, 82.3%, and 81.7%, and the areas under curve were 0.90, 0.89, and 0.90, respectively.
+For AHI thresholds of 5, 15, and 30 events/h, accuracies were 88.2%, 82.3%, and 81.7%.
+The areas under curve were 0.90, 0.89, and 0.90, respectively.
+Therefore, Smartphone Recorded Sleep Breathing Sounds May Help Predict Obstructive Sleep Apnea with high accuracy, based on these findings.

 Further analyses showed that using recorded sounds that had not been denoised, and had only selected attributes achieved the highest correlation coefficient.